BasicSwap Explained

 BasicSwap’s wallets page — WIP/Beta, UI/UX subject to change

-BasicSwap already offers decentralized trading services for the following cryptocurrencies (check it out on BasicSwap website).
+BasicSwap provides decentralized trading services for a selection of cryptocurrencies. (check out the full list on BasicSwap website).

 Coin Name